MArhamAA1422/b6-learning/js/JS-env.md

 console.log(fn);  // undefined
 var fn = () => {};
 ```
+- In memory phase: let/const placed in “Temporal Dead Zone (TDZ)” until the code actually declares them.
+    - <uninitialized>

 ## When a JS code runs
 - a GEC will be created
 - a Global Object (window, global) will be created
 - a "this" will be created, pointing the GO
 - all these will be created by JS engine
+    - like engine creates GEC, then GEC creates others
 - window/this can access global scope

+#### undefined != not defined

+## Closure
+- function + its lexical scope
+- the actual reference (latest updated value) of the variables are bound in closure